Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcess-setStandardOutputFile-f.rst

 If the file exists and *mode* is QIODevice::Truncate, the file will be truncated.
 Otherwise (if *mode* is QIODevice::Append), the file will be appended to.

 Calling setStandardOutputFile() after the process has started has no effect.

+If *fileName* is an empty string, it stops redirecting the standard output.
+This is useful for restoring the standard output after redirection.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QProcess.setStandardInputFile`, :sip:ref:`~PyQt6.QtCore.QProcess.setStandardErrorFile`, :sip:ref:`~PyQt6.QtCore.QProcess.setStandardOutputProcess`.